hotpotcookie/hotpotcookie/content/docs/org/contribution/_index.md

 ## markdown template & git staging

-**as** we refer from those points before, here are some base ```.md``` template files to give you some contexts for each type of content that you might contribute to, check them out
+**as** we refer from those points before, here are some base ```.md``` template files to give you some contexts for each type of content that you might contribute to, check them out.

 {{< hint warning >}}
 **please** verify that each file is placed to the corressponding directory, as it will significantly minimize the work on fixing the file path before rebuilding the site. **you** can follow the commands below on handling each type of file that is going to be staged